denyzhirkov/public/help/access/databases.md

 Once you create a connection to the database, you can start querying it.
 In Datagrok, you have two querying methods:

-1. **Querying a database connection** available for any database connection.
+1. **Querying a database connection**.
+This method is available for any database connection.
 It is the main way to create a query.
-1. **Querying a specific table** available for database connections that support schemas so you can drill down to the table level.
+1. **Querying a specific table**.
+This method is available for database connections that support schema browsing.

 To **query a database connection**, follow these steps: